IBM-Cloud/ansible-collection-ibm/docs/ibm_function_package.rst

   user_defined_parameters (False, str, [])
     Parameters values in KEY VALUE format.
 Parameter bindings included in the context passed to the package.

-  name (True, str, None)
-    (Required for new resource) Name of package.

-  publish (False, bool, False)
-    Package visibilty.

-  bind_package_name (False, str, None)
-    Name of package to be binded.

   id (False, str, None)